What is Universal Pre-K

 2025-26 School Year (August 2025 through May 2026): Registration will remain open through May 2026.
 Please see HOW TO REGISTER AND FAMILY MATCHING below for additional information.

-THREE UPK CATEGORIES FOR CHILDREN REGISTERING:
+TWO UPK CATEGORIES FOR CHILDREN REGISTERING:

 For all categories, the UPK Family Handbook details how to register and the next steps.
 Please also refer to the sections below about Eligibility for UPK and Key Dates.